 However, if you get it right, not only do you have a captive audience who get to see you in action in person, but you can also benefit from:

 (b) being promoted to the event’s database of prospects.
-Even if they don’t end up attending the event, you are potentially being promoted to thousands of people who you would not otherwise have access to.
+Even if they don’t end up attending the event, you are potentially being promoted to thousands of people to who you would not otherwise have access.

 (d) additional exposure if you upload your presentation to Slideshare (where you can showcase the slides from your presentation).